Our recipe for successful innovation

 Get ready to build, launch and learn in iterative steps.
 How do (potential) customers experience our new solutions?
 What can we optimise?
 Can we come up with more ideas/solutions?

 Our research toolkit exists of online and offline concept tests, UX tests and online experiments.

 Coming up with new ideas for products and services is one thing.
 But how do you know what product benefits are most powerful to bring forward in your MVP, prototype or marcom materials?

 No more guessing!
 The Feature Value Test validates the impact of product benefits on preference and satisfaction.

 The Feature Value Test reveals:

 a ranking of best and least preferred benefits

 target group differences in benefit preferences

-The USP Value Test is your guide in building strong product propositions.
+The Feature Value Test is your guide in building strong product propositions.